 What Happens Now

 We want you to have fun on the waterways, but we are here for you if another person’s negligence has caused you or a loved one harm.
-At the SMA Law Group, our qualified and experienced team understands the dynamics of boat crashes and will work diligently to secure compensation for the following:
+At the SMT Legal, our qualified and experienced team understands the dynamics of boat crashes and will work diligently to secure compensation for the following: